FAQs

 For primary producers who also generate their own electricity, the use of billing arrangements that mirror the physical separation of the individual connection points on their farm prevents electricity generated at one location on the farm from being used to reduce the power bills for other connections on the same property.

-The Trial will test billing arrangements that will enable the generation and consumption of electricity at multiple connection points on the same property to be aggregated for the purposes of calculating network charges for that customer.
+The trial is testing billing arrangements that enable the generation and consumption of electricity at multiple connection points on the same property at the same time to be aggregated for the purposes of calculating network and retail charges for that customer.

 Why is TasNetworks conducting a trial?